 using turtle graphics.
 Your implementation must be written entirely in Scheme

 using the interpreter you have built.
-In particular, you may not use any external
+However, you may add primitive procedures

 to interface with Python's